Maui Forest Bird Recovery Project

 Habitat and Behavior

-‘Alauahio forage among leaves and branches but occasionally creep over bark of larger trunks.
-They can be found in native forests and to a lesser extent in exotic tree plantations such as Polipoli Springs State Park and Hosmer Grove at Haleakalā National Park.
-They are bold and inquisitive, often approaching people in small flocks.
+‘Alauahio forage among leaves and branches but occasionally explore the bark of larger trunks.
+They are bold and inquisitive, often moving through the canopy in small flocks.
+They can be found in high elevation native forests of Haleakalā above 5,000ft and, to a lesser extent, in exotic tree plantations such as Polipoli Springs State Park and portions of Hosmer Grove in Haleakalā National Park.

 Past and Present